giladnah/hailo-rpi5-examples/community_projects/dynamic_captioning/README.md

 # Dynamic Captioning

-## Dinamically describe changing in scene, running on Raspberry pi 5 AI kit (powered by Hailo)
+## Dinamically generate captions of a scene, only when a change in scene occurs. running on Raspberry pi 5 AI kit (powered by Hailo)

 ## Requirements